spellshift/realm/docs/_docs/dev-guide/imix.md

 Imix in the main bot for Realm.

-## Host uniqueness Engines
+## Host Selector

-The host uniqueness engines defined in `implants/lib/host_unique` allow imix to reliably determine which host it's running on.
+The host selector defined in `implants/lib/host_selector` allow imix to reliably identify which host it's running on.
 This is helpful for operators when creating tasking across multiple beacons as well as when searching for command results.
-Uniqueness stored as a UUID4 value.
+Uniqueness is stored as a UUID4 value.

 Out of the box realm comes with two options `File` and `Env` to determine what host it's on.